Background pattern

 Introduction

-Summary of Product Characteristics: Information for the User
+Package Leaflet: Information for the User

-ELREXFIO 40 mg/ml injectable solution
+ELREXFIO 40 mg/ml solution for injection

 elranatamab

-This medicine is subject to additional monitoring, which will facilitate the detection of new information about its safety.
-You can contribute by reporting any adverse effects you may experience.
-The final part of section 4 includes information on how to report these adverse effects.
+This medicine is subject to additional monitoring, which will allow for quicker identification of new safety information.
+You can help by reporting any side effects you may get.
+The last section of the leaflet includes information on how to report side effects.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or nurse.
+• If you have any further questions, ask your doctor or nurse.

-• If you experience any adverse effects, consult your doctor or nurse, even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor or nurse.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

 How ELREXFIO works

-ELREXFIO should not be administered
+ELREXFIO must not be given to you

 Warnings and precautions

-Be aware of severe adverse effects.
+Be aware of serious side effects.

-Inform your doctor or nurse immediately if you experience any of the following symptoms:
+Tell your doctor or nurse immediately if you experience any of the following symptoms:

-• Signs and symptoms of an infection such as fever, chills, fatigue, or difficulty breathing.
+• Signs and symptoms of an infection such as fever, chills, fatigue or difficulty breathing.

 ELREXFIO and vaccines

-Tests and controls
+Tests and checks

 Children and adolescents

-Other medications and ELREXFIO
+Other medicines and ELREXFIO

 Pregnancy and breastfeeding